joshy409/ASCII_Art-Generator/README.md

 ## How to Use
-![A screenshot of the included sample project](ASCII_Art-Generator/SampleScreenShot1.png) Click the Import button to open up file dialog and select a image you want to convert The image will be loaded into the preview in the Input tab and its Width and Height is displayed on the right
+![A screenshot of the included sample project](ASCII_Art-Generator/SampleScreenShot1.png) Click the Import button to open up file dialog and select a image you want to convert<br />
+The image will be loaded into the preview in the Input tab and its Width and Height is displayed on the right<br />

-![A screenshot of the included sample project](ASCII_Art-Generator/SampleScreenShot2.png) Click on the Output tab to look at the generated ASCII art Change the value of Pixels per Kernel slider at the bottom to change the ASCII art resolution Change the value of Font Size slider on the right to zoom in or out Click on the Export button the export the ASCII art to .txt The application will automatcially open the .txt you saved
+![A screenshot of the included sample project](ASCII_Art-Generator/SampleScreenShot2.png) Click on the Output tab to look at the generated ASCII art<br />
+Change the value of Pixels per Kernel slider at the bottom to change the ASCII art resolution<br />
+Change the value of Font Size slider on the right to zoom in or out<br />
+Click on the Export button the export the ASCII art to .txt<br />
+The application will automatcially open the .txt you saved<br />

 ## How it Works
 1. Import an image from a file